Big-city apartments rebounding as renters return from the suburbs, multifamily exec says - News Break

 Big-city apartments rebounding as renters return from the suburbs, multifamily exec says

 Despite the pandemic-induced flight of renters and homeowners to the suburbs, multifamily executive Brad Vogelsmeier is bullish on urban cores — especially in Dallas.
-Vogelsmeier is vice president of development for new markets for apartment developer Milhaus, the company behind the $59 million Banyan Beckley, a 279-unit luxury multifamily community in Dallas’ popular Bishop Arts District.www.bizjournals.com
+Vogelsmeier is vice president of development for new markets for Indianapolis-based apartment developer Milhaus, the company behind the $59 million Banyan Beckley, a 279-unit luxury multifamily community in Dallas’ popular Bishop Arts District.
+Construction kicked off in April for the five-story project at 1710 N. Beckley Avenue.oakcliff.bubblelife.com

 Comments / 0